 1. You hardly travel…ever.

 It’s understandable to keep meaningful souvenirs for as long as you want if you rarely travel in the first place (especially when it’s overseas).
 By rarely, I mean once every few years or so.
 While others seem lucky enough to visit a destination more than once, you can also be completely honest with yourself and admit when you don’t see yourself visiting a certain place ever again, and so it’s more practical to keep a souvenir from the said place.

 2. The destination marked a personal milestone

 Does the souvenir come from your first solo trip?
 Did you get that cute trinket from your dream destination?
-Or did that scarf come from a kind-hearted stranger who eventually became a good friend while helping you on a DIY tour?
+Or did that scarf come from a kind-hearted stranger who eventually became a good friend?
 Of course, all these occasions call for tokens of remembrance aside from the typical photo.
 Hopefully, these items that represent a milestone or life-changing event never lose their meaning as you grow older, and that you remember exactly why they were important in the first place.
 Souvenirs like these don’t just come with a price, they come with a unique backstory that’s entirely your own.

 3. You can use the souvenir on an everyday basis

 The reason why souvenirs crowd our rooms or storage is mostly because we never take them out or use them.
 Sometimes, the souvenir itself isn’t for everyday use.
 But when it is, it adds more value to your life.
 Ergo, don’t give them away just like that.
 Make the most out of the souvenir until the day that it’s used and abused and you have no choice but to set it aside.

 4. There’s nothing else like it in the world or it’s a hard find